dispel4py/dispel4py/doc/concepts.rst

 PEs in dispel4py are Python classes and extend the class :py:class:`dispel4py.core.GenericPE`.
 This class has several methods that must or may be overridden.
-Please refer to the class documentation for further information.
+Please refer to the documentation of the class :py:class:`dispel4py.core.GenericPE` for further information.

 PEs have named inputs and outputs which can be connected to other PEs.
 A PE *must* declare the input and output connections that it provides as this is required information